 1. Remembering is only the beginning...

-Many law students rightly focus on memorisation – for which there are some excellent tips here.
+Many law students rightly focus on memorisation – for which there are some excellent law exam tips here.
 But this is just the first step in the revision process although incidentally this is why our Legal Practice Course (LPC) exams are open book, so exam assessment is a question of understanding and application as opposed to memory.

 Step two is to ensure a full understanding of what has been put to memory.
 At which point students should be able to do what is necessary to get a top grade: apply their legal knowledge analytically to exam questions.
 In his excellent tweeted exam tips series, Professor Gary Slapper explained how this is done: